Sydney, Australia 1981~82

 In 1981, my father accepted a position as exchange professor at the University of New South Wales in Sydney, Australia.
 It took a very long time to secure the visa and we finally left Tokyo for Sydney at the end of September.
 I had finished eighth grade in June so it was a very long "summer" vacation.

 A Japanese professor at the University of New South Wales welcomed us at the airport and checked us into a motel.
 He said we could stay there for a week while he and my father looked for a house for us to live in.
-My mother immediately disagreed.
+My mother immediately objected.
 My siblings and I were ages 15, 13, and 12, so the daily grocery bills were steep (there was no kitchen in the motel) and paying for two rooms was expensive.
 The exchange rate between the Japanese yen and the Australian dollar was not very good at all, making everything very expensive in terms of Japanese yen.
-The professor agreed, and since he had already chosen two potential homes, it was easy to choose our home.
+The professor agreed that we couldn`t afford to stay in the motel for an entire week.
+Since he had already chosen two potential homes, it was easy to choose our home.
 Within a week, we moved into a rental home in Northbridge, a northern suburb in Sydney.
-It was furnished, and there were enough beds, two of which were stored in the garage.
+It was furnished and there were enough beds, two of which were stored in the garage.

 The Car Problem